Global symmetry violation from non-isometric codes: Global symmetry violation

-where the sums of phases as a random walk are estimated to be of order $\sqrt{|B|}$ and $\sqrt{|{C}|}$, respectively \cite{Akers:2022qdl}.
-The inner product is approximately preserved.
+where the sums of phases as a random walk are estimated to be of order $\sqrt{|B|}$, $\sqrt{|C|}$ and $\sqrt{|B||{C}|}$, respectively.
+The inner product is approximately preserved for a large $|B|$ or $|C|$.
 We note that more cases of non-isometry are possible with global symmetry than without it.
+Nonzero overlaps between different states become significant when $|B|$ or $|C|$ are small.